codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

     * GitHub and GitHub Enterprise: Not required.
 Codefresh
     * GitLab Cloud and GitLab Server: Required, and is either your username as the owner, or if your project is within a group, the front-slash separated path to the project.
 For example, `nr-codefresh` (owner), or `parent-group/child-group` (group hierarchy)
     * Bitbucket Cloud and Bitbucket Server: Required, and is your username for the Bitbucket Cloud/Bitbucket Server account.
-  * `<NAMESPACE>` is optional, and is required only when the CLI Runtime is installed to a namespace with a
 1. Continue with [Step 2: Update values.yaml](#step-2-update-values-yaml).

 ## Step 2: Update values.yaml